Rikzariyas/AshaBhavan-Backend/README.md

 ## File Uploads

 - **Images Only**: Only image files can be uploaded (JPEG, JPG, PNG, GIF, WEBP)
 - **Videos**: Videos cannot be uploaded.
-They must be added via PUT /api/gallery with URLs (e.g., YouTube embed URLs)
+They must be added via PATCH /api/gallery/:id with URLs (e.g., YouTube embed URLs)
 - Maximum file size: 10MB
 - Files are stored in `uploads/gallery/` directory
 - Files are accessible via `/uploads/gallery/<filename>`